kennylavender/tcp-client/README.md

 - More decoupling and testing around requests and response filtering.
 - Some end to end tests, maybe mock stdin/stdout?
 - Investigate a better composition of components?
-Can we use stream `.pipe` to get rid of some of the event handlers?
+Can we use stream `.pipe` to get rid of some of the logic in the event handlers?